LAST UPDATE: 7/27/23 – Travel Guide to Barcelona

 Average Temperature (°F)

-During the peak summer months of June thru August, the average high temperature can reach into the upper 80s or 90s and the low doesn’t typically drop below the 60s.
-This is perfect whether if you are visiting Barcelona to enjoy the beach and get some sun.
+During the peak summer months of June through August, the average high temperature can reach into the upper 80s or 90s and the low doesn’t typically drop below the 60s.
+This is perfect whether you are visiting Barcelona to enjoy the beach and get some sun.

 If you do decide to visit during the spring or autumn, you will also have the added benefit of missing the busy summer crowds.